Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-handle-appswitch.md

 This document is a technical guide for MitID app integration.

 > DISCLAIMER: This document is the Signaturgruppen Broker recommendation for Android and iOS integrations for MitID, other options might be available.
-Signaturgruppen Broker does not provide general support for native app integrations.
 Use this document as a guide only.

 ## Supported browsers